jmd-dk/concept/_sources/tutorial/working_remotely.rst.txt

    <h3>Submitting jobs</h3>

-If you try to run a simulation *without* the ``--local`` option while logged into a remote server, CO\ *N*\ CEPT will error out immediately, letting you know that it has created an almost complete *job script*, simply called ``jobscript`` and placed in the ``concept`` directory.
+If you try to run a simulation *without* the ``--local`` option while logged into a remote server, CO\ *N*\ CEPT will exit immediately, letting you know that it has created an almost complete *job script* named ``job/.jobscript_<date>``, where ``<date>`` is a string of numbers labelling the creation time.
 This job script is a great starting point if you want to control the job submission yourself.
 All that needs to be changed/added are the directives at the top of the job script.

 To automatically submit a complete job script, you need to specify the *queue* (called *partition* in Slurm) in which to submit the job using the ``-q`` option to ``concept``.
-Submitting a simulation using e.g. a parameter file named ``params/tutorial`` using 8 cores then looks like
+Submitting a simulation using e.g. a parameter file named ``param/tutorial`` using 8 cores then looks like

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -n 8 \
        -q <queue>  # Replace <queue> with queue name